dsbowen/hemlock/docs_md/tutorial/submit.md

 By the end of this part of the tutorial, you'll be able to run functions to handle form submission.

+Click here to see what your <a href="https://github.com/dsbowen/hemlock-tutorial/blob/v0.4/blackboard.ipynb" target="_blank">`blackboard.ipynb`</a> and <a href="https://github.com/dsbowen/hemlock-tutorial/blob/v0.4/survey.py" target="_blank">`survey.py`</a> files should look like at the end of this part of the tutorial.

 ## Why submit functions?

 Our demographics page asks participants to enter their date of birth.
 In addition to date of birth, we also want to record the participant's age.